asaikali/remote-mcp-protocol/compose-design.md

 ## Constraint 4 - Profile System

 - Every service in the compose file is required to have a profile explicitly set
+- There are two reserved profile names by convention:
-- Profile "default" must be explicitly set by developers for services they want in the default profile
+  - **"default"**: Must be explicitly set by developers for services they want in the default profile
+  - **"all"**: Reserved meta-profile that means all available profiles (not set on services directly)
 - When you type `compose up` (or any compose command without profile specification), it runs all services with the "default" profile
+- When you type `compose up all`, it runs all services across all available profiles
 - Space-separated profile names can be given for specific profile targeting
 - `compose up postgres mcp` means run it on postgres and mcp profiles
 - If users type `docker compose up` directly in the root (without using the script), nothing will start because no profiles are specified - this forces them to use the script or be explicit about profiles